Supreme court: Republic of China (Taiwan)

-The Constitutional Court, consisting of 15 justices and mainly dealing with constitutional issues.
+The Constitutional Court of Taiwan, consisting of 15 justices and mainly dealing with constitutional issues.
 (The Council of Grand Justices was a previous form of Constitutional review organ until 2022.)

 All three courts are directly under the Judicial Yuan, whose president also serves as Chief Justice of the Constitutional Court.

 Scotland

 Founded by papal bull in 1532, the Court of Session is the supreme civil court of Scotland, and the High Court of Justiciary is the supreme criminal court.
 However, the absolute highest court (excluding criminal matters) is the Supreme Court of the United Kingdom.